Audrey Hefford

 Audrey Maxine Hefford (1929 – 5 March 2014) was an Australian international lawn bowler.

 Bowls career

 Audrey was part of the fours team that won a silver medal at the 1986 Commonwealth Games in Edinburgh.
 Four years later she just missed out on a bronze medal in the singles at the 1990 Commonwealth Games.

-She made her debut for Australia in 1983 and represented South Australia from 1975-1999.
+She made her debut for Australia in 1983 and represented South Australia from 1975 to 1999.
 She was inducted into the Bowls Australia Hall of Fame.

 She also won a gold and bronze medal at the 1989 Asia Pacific Bowls Championships in Suva, Fiji.